Climbing PoeTree | Down to Earth CoOp Community Dinner

 Celebrating all that the college has to offer, visitors can experience everything from bird shows to bee demonstrations, livestock exhibits, 4-H arts and crafts, farm tours, plant sales, and much more.

 Ag Day is family friendly, however, for the safety of the live animal demonstrations, organizers ask that all pets be left at home.

-Registration for exhibitors and vendors opened on March 4 and will be available on the Ag Day website (http://ag.udel.edu/agday).
+Registration for exhibitors and vendors will be available on the Ag Day website (http://ag.udel.edu/agday).
 The website also features additional information, announcements, and schedules, and will be updated as the event approaches.

 Shop at a large, campus-wide yard sale, listen to performances by student groups, and enjoy UDairy ice cream all while preserving the environment.